+Business engagement and commercialisation An effective pathway to impact comes from the engagement and cooperation with a diverse range of stakeholders, including businesses, and how collaborations with one another can improve societal impact.
+Additionally, this track will also touch upon the process of bringing innovative ideas, products, or services to the market through entrepreneurship and how to monitor success

+From regional development to global impact Sessions marked with this track will focus on impact created through regional engagement with industry, policy, research and the pulic as well as the progression of initiatives or strategies that begin at the regional level but have far-reaching consequences on a global scale.
+Efforts initially targeted at improving and developing specific regions or communities may ultimately have the potential to create positive societal impact on a global level.

+Transdisciplinarity

+This theme will emphasize the interconnectedness of different domains of knowledge and how fostering cooperation between experts with diverse backgrounds and expertise can help find holistic solutions to real-world challenges.
+It acknowledges that some problems cannot be effectively solved within the confines of a single discipline and requires more interdisciplinary approaches to implement societal impact.
+But interdisciplinary work is not always easy...

-Not all sessions belong to one of these three tracks, there are many other topics being covered during the conference.
-Also, you can choose to follow the whole track, part of them, or none of them.
-It is up to you!
+Not all sessions belong to one of these three tracks as there are many other topics being covered during the conference.
+You can also choose to follow the whole track, part of them, or none of them - it is up to you!

 Wednesday, 18 October

+9.00-9.30
-9.00-9.30 WALK IN & REGISTRATION ou are welcomed at the trance and coffee and tea are served - Cardiff University - The conference app is available and the helpdesk is open for any technical issues or support - Online platform - 9.30-9.40 WORDS OF WELCOME 9.30 Conference chair: Claire Gorrara Dean, Research & Inn Cardiff University, Un ovation, College of Arts, Humani ited Kingdom ties and Social Sciences, 9.40-10.55 OPENING PLENA ARY: FROM REGIONAL DEVELOPMENT TO GLOE BAL IMPACT 9.40 Steven Hill Director of Research, Research England, United Kingdo m Topic: Balancing Loc al and Global Impact 9.55 Heidi van Rooyen Group Executive: Imp oact Centre, Human Sciences Reso earch Council, South Africa

-Topic: Social Science and Humanities Critical for Enhancing the Social Impact of Policy Research
+WALK IN & REGISTRATION

+You are welcomed at the entrance and coffee and tea are served - Cardiff University - The conference app is available and the helpdesk is open for any technical issues or support - Online platform -

+9.30-9.40 WORDS OF WELCOME Room 9.30 Conference chair:

+Claire Gorrara Dean, Research & Innovation, College of Arts, Humanities and Social Sciences, Cardiff University, United Kingdom 9.40-10.55 OPENING PLENAR GLOBAL IMPACT Y: FROM REGIONAL DEVELOPMENT TO Room 0.47 9.40 Steven Hill Director of Research, Research England, United Kingdom Topic: Balancing Local and Global Impact 9.55 Heidi van Rooyen Group Executive: Impact Centre, Human Sciences Research Council, South Africa Topic: Social Science and Humanities Critical for Enhancing the Social Impact of Policy Research 10.10 Eppo Bruins Chairman of the Advisory council for science, technology, and innovation (AWTI), The Netherlands Topic: Agenda setting and societal impact for transformational innovation on a national and regional level 10.25 Panel discussion and Q&A Good Practices of societal impact: Introduction to the research projects - for more information please visit their booths during the breaks 11.00-11.40 COFFEE, TEA & GROUP PHOTO BREAK Lobby Learn more about the partners of this conference, without whom we wouldn't be here - Exhibition area -
-10.10

-Eppo Bruins

-Chairman of the Advisory council for science, technology, and innovation (AWTI), The Netherlands

-Topic: Agenda setting and societal impact for transformational innovation on a national and regional level

-- 10.25 Panel discussion and Q&A - 10.50 Good Practices of societal impact: Introduction to research projects-for more information please visit their booths during the breaks

-11.00-11.40 COFFEE, TEA & GROUP PHOTO BREAK

-Learn more about the partners of this conference, without whom we wouldn't be here

-- Exhibition area -

-The app also allows for communicating with other attendees through chat

-- Online Platform -
+The app also allows for communicating with other attendees through chat - Online Platform -